Jalaladin Muhammad Balkhi, the wondrous Jalaladin Rumi was born on this day, the 30th of September, in 1207.

 “In the language of the East he is called Madzub.
 That same idea was known to the ancient Greeks and traces of it are still in existence in some places, but mostly in the East.
 There are souls to be found today in the East, living in this garb of a self-realized man who shows no trace outwardly of philosophy or mysticism or religion, or any particular morals; and yet his presence is a battery of power, his glance most inspiring, there is a commanding expression in his looks; and if he ever speaks, his word is the promise of God.
 What he says is truth; but he rarely speaks a word, it is difficult to get a word out of him; but once he has spoken, what he says is done.”

-Whatever else, a madzub is a disruptive person, a part of the mystical current and in general a problem for the religious.
+Whatever else, a madzub is a transgresive person, a part of the mystical current that in general is a problem for the religious.
 That the scholar Rumi was so entranced and so devoted that one can see an erotic side to it, well, that was a problem then.
 And, it continues to be a problem for some to this day.

 Here something outside boundaries was burning.
 Is burning.